Design better experience

 About Follow for the Access Act

-About Actions for the U.S. Air Carrier Access Act
+About the U.S. Air Carrier Access Act

 Based on the U.S. Air Carrier Access Act, for the U.S. routes where JAL operates flights, we provide various services so that customers with physical disabilities can comfortably use our aircraft.
 When there are questions or problems with regards to usage, if you ask airport staff, a complaint resolution official (CRO) can be consulted.